-It’s a different story with fixed stone fire pits, and even if you cover them in the wetter or winter months, you can still get caught out with a rain shower in spring and summer – so it’s a good idea in this case to fit some kind of drainage option.
+It’s a different story with sunken fire pit drainage, and even if you cover them in the wetter or winter months, you can still get caught out with a rain shower in spring and summer – so it’s a good idea in this case to fit some kind of drainage option.

 We’ll also consider when you should cover your fire pit and ow to measure it up for a cover that actually stops water ingress.

 As mentioned above – if you’re caught out with a rain shower with a portable fire put it’s easy to just tip out any excess water before your light the fire.
 However, it’s worth noting that the wet metal bowl should be dried off first before your set the fire.

 For fixed stone constructed fire pits there are a couple of things you could consider that can be built into the base of the pit before you construct the main walls – and these are a French drain or weep holes.
 Let’s look at both.

 When building your french drain under your fire pit, you have to take into account what you’re going to line the bottom with – whether that’s lava pit rocks, fire pit glass, sand or gravel.

 We don’t recommend using conventional rocks or concrete as any water trapped inside can expand and explode when hot.

 For the drainage channel itself you can use either a slightly angled 4 inch steel drain pipe to the open air some distance from the pit, or a gravel channel a few inches deep – again to reach daylight under the walls of the pit and then some distance away.